 - being exposed to various social risks as syndicates corrupt individuals in the community and expose youth to drugs and sexual exploitation.

 Conservancies are also a critically important stakeholder in countering this scourge because they have a physical and ongoing presence in and adjacent to the land where poaching takes place.
-Unfortunately, even with the best will in the world, conservancies are not on their own able to counter this type of crime.
+Unfortunately, even with the best will in the world, conservancies are not able to counter this type of crime on their own.
 They need to have the full support of government law enforcement agencies as well as the international community.

 Combatting wildlife crime

 The growing threat from wildlife crime has produced a strong response by the Namibia Government, the NGO sector, donors, communities, and the Namibian public at large.
-The MET National Wildlife Crime Strategy recognises the importance of a multi-agency / multi-partner approach to countering wildlife crime.
-Under MET leadership, the Namibian Police, Namibian Defence Force, and MET staff have established a national structure to collectively address organise poaching and wildlife crime.
+The MEFT National Wildlife Crime Strategy recognises the importance of a multi-agency / multi-partner approach to countering wildlife crime.
+Under MEFT leadership, the Namibian Police, Namibian Defence Force, and MEFT staff have established a national structure to collectively address organised poaching and wildlife crime.